Ukraine war: Captured Britons appear in Donetsk rebel court

 Both men are said to have lived in Ukraine since 2018.

+In a statement on Tuesday, Mr Aslin's family said it "was a very sensitive and emotional time for our family, and we would like to say thank you to all that have supported us".

+They added: "We are currently working with the Ukrainian government and the Foreign Office to try and bring Aiden home.
+Aiden is a much-loved man and very much missed, and we hope that he will be released very soon."

-Asked about the case on Tuesday, Justice Secretary Dominic Raab told LBC radio: "I don't know all the details, but of course we would expect the laws of armed conflict to be respected, and we will make sure that we will make all the representations.
+Asked about the case earlier, Justice Secretary Dominic Raab told LBC radio: "I don't know all the details, but of course we would expect the laws of armed conflict to be respected, and we will make sure that we will make all the representations.

 "I know the Foreign Office will be looking at making sure all those representations are made."